Vitamin C for preventing and treating tetanus

 Data extraction and management

 Both review authors independently extracted pertinent data from the articles selected.
 We recorded the following quality features of the trials on data extraction forms as 'yes', 'no', 'unclear': randomised allocation, allocation concealment, blinding of participants, blinding of investigator, blinding of outcome assessor, blind data analysis and intention-to-treat analysis.
 We also recorded baseline measurements and percentage dropout during follow up.
-For a discussion of these quality items, see Higgins 2011 (chapter eight).

 Assessment of risk of bias in included studies